mark-summerfield/store/README.md

 You can diff a previous version against the version on disk or against a different previous version.

+You can also extract all the files in a previous “generation” into a new folder (using the `copy` command).

 For command line run `store help` for commands; for GUI run `store gui`.

 The generational copies of the added files are stored in _.dirname_.str.